255kb/stack-on-a-budget/README.md

 * *Pros*: web tests on hundreds of platform/OS/browser combinations, integrates well with test runners like Karma and Selenium

 ### **Applitools**
-[Pricing page](https://applitools.com/pricing/) - see the buttom of the page
+[Pricing page](https://applitools.com/pricing/?utm_source=github&utm_medium=stack-on-a-budget) - see the buttom of the page

-* *Free tier*: free for open source.
+* *Free tier*: Free for open source.
 A free tier for a single user with limited checkpoints per week.
 * *Pros*: smart visual validation for web, native mobile and desktop apps.
 Integrates with almost all automation solutions (like Selenium and Karma) and remote runners (Sauce Labs, Browser Stack).

 ## Realtime Infrastructure